 12. Partnership vs ownership

 When in love, it’s easy to discount things like the idea of having partnership and agency and friendship, since you’re so wrapped up in each other.
-When you love someone, it’s possible you’re able to get a healthier perspective, and realize that you’re in a partnership, a friendship where there is less being ‘yours’ and ‘mine’ and more of ‘ours.’
+When you love someone, it’s possible you’re able to get a healthier perspective and realize that you’re in a partnership, a friendship where there is less “yours” and “mine” and more of “ours”.

 13. Knowing each other’s family vs being strangers

-Also, when you love someone, rather than being in love, you want to introduce them to your wider circle, because you want the people you love to meet each other and get along.
+Also, when you love someone, as opposed to being in love, you want to introduce them to your wider circle because you want the people you love to meet each other and get along.
 It’s nice to widen and enlarge and share your circle of love, rather than shutting yourselves in.